djlucas/initd/README.md

 **Reference Implementation Includes:**
 - All system targets (basic, multi-user, graphical, network, rescue, emergency, etc.)
 - Core system services (getty, udev, syslog, network, etc.)
-- Recovery targets and services (rescue.target, emergency.target)
+- Recovery targets and services (rescue.target, emergency.target (required))
+- default.target (required) - symlink or target defining the default boot target
 - Enabled symlinks for automatic boot

 You can use the reference implementation as-is, modify it, or ignore it